candythinking/python-hadoop-play/README.md

   1. Create a Kafka producer
   2. Create a Kafka consumer for testing
   3. Connect Spark to Kafka using inbuilt connectors
-  4. Do some data transformation in pyspark and do something useful or crappy
+  4. Do some data transformation in pyspark Spark Streaming
-  5. Something else